-When you're 17 winners into an Emmy-award winning show, it gets harder to remember who won which season of the cooking competition, let alone the contestants.
-Top Chef winners are just as confusing as any other successful cooking show.
+Once you're 17 winners into an Emmy-award winning show like Top Chef, it's almost impossible to remember who won which season of the cooking competition, let alone the contestants.
+As amazing as they might be, Top Chef winners are just as confusing as any other successful cooking show.
 Let's refresh your mind with 10 of the most famous finalists to have won "Top Chef," and gone on to live pretty great lives.
 That's what reality TV does to you, I suppose!

 1. Paul Qui (Texas)